open-contracting/bi.open-contracting.org/powerbi/README.md

 ## Database

-Run `make database` as any local user with the [CREATEDB](https://www.postgresql.org/docs/current/sql-createrole.html) PostgreSQL privilege (for example, as the `postgres` user), from any directory that contains the `Makefile`, to which the local user has read and execute permissions.
+Run `make database` as any local user with the [CREATEDB](https://www.postgresql.org/docs/current/sql-createrole.html) PostgreSQL privilege (for example, as the `postgres` user), from any directory that contains the `Makefile` and `config.mk` files, to which the local user has read and execute permissions.

 ```bash
 make -s database